Environmental Learning Center

 Little Wonders is an engaging outdoor nature enrichment and early literacy program for children 18 months to 4 years old.

 Outdoor exposure benefits humans in so many ways, yet, we do not spend nearly enough time outside.
-This is especially true for our little ones who desperately need meaningful opportunities for nature play and exploration.
+This is especially true for our little ones who desperately need meaningful nature play and exploration opportunities.

 Participate in Interactive Story Time, Outdoor Mud Kitchen, Pond Exploration, and Nature Crafts.